yasir239/event-ticketing-system/README.md

 # Event Ticketing System

 A full-stack web application for booking event tickets.
-It uses **Spring Boot** for the backend and **React** for the frontend, designed to prevent double-booking issues.
+It uses spring Boot for the backend and React for the frontend, designed to prevent double booking issues.

 ##  Tech Stack
 * **Backend:** Java Spring Boot